About Douglas

 The Douglas Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Juneau County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Douglas, Alaska residents are available through the local police department and authorized providers in Juneau County.
+Fingerprinting services for Douglas, Alaska residents are available through local police (where present) and authorized providers in Juneau County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Juneau County Sheriff's Office for scheduling and fees.

 Property records for Douglas, Alaska are maintained by the Juneau Borough Assessor's Office and the Juneau County Alaska State Recorder's Office.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Juneau County, including parcels in Douglas.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Juneau County Alaska State Recorder's Office maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Alaska counties provide online property record searches through their county websites.
-For in-person requests, visit the Juneau County offices at the county courthouse.
 The Juneau County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Douglas, Alaska residents are available through both county and state offices.
 The Alaska Department of Health, Bureau of Vital Statistics, located in Juneau, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Alaska.
 Orders can be placed online, by mail, or in person.
 Locally, the Juneau County Clerk's office issues marriage licenses and maintains marriage records for Juneau County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.